danielbcorreia/MARC/README.md

 ## MARC

 An enhanced version of the .NET parser for MARC records (ISO 2709), ported to C# by Matt Schraeder and originally developed in PHP by Dan Scott.
+Refactored by Daniel Correia.
+Also added support for UTF-8.

 ## Original Project README